drug-design/course/docs/chapters/stereochemistry.md

 ### E/Z Stereochemistry of Double Bonds

-The cis/trans nomenclature cannot be used when there are 3 or 4 different ligands connected to the double bond.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/ez-stereochemistry-double-bonds-3755ebe1'><i class='fa fa-play' aria-hidden='true'></i></button>The cis/trans nomenclature cannot be used when there are 3 or 4 different ligands connected to the double bond.
 In this case it is necessary to assign the Cahn-Ingold-Prelog priorities and compare the groups of highest priority for each atom.
 If the two ligands lie on the same side, "Z" (zusammen=together) is assigned; if they are on opposite sides, "E" (entgegen=opposite) is assigned.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.